Designed to Reduce Wind Resistance

 Fence tape that flaps in the wind will result in faster wear on the fence.
 Do not twist the tape to keep it from flapping in the wind.

-The more you stretch the tape using our tensioners #36W, the more the tape resists to the push of violent winds, those pushes creating a repetitive mechanic friction, ending up destroying the stainless steel filaments that ensure the continuity of the electric flow.
+The tighter the tension on the tape using our tensioners (F36V), the less the tape will flap in the wind.
+Flapping creates a repetitive friction, ending up destroying the stainless steel filaments that ensure the continuity of the electric flow.

-The StockGuard insulators will block the tape preventing it from wiggling in them, and thus avoiding wear and tear of the tape.
+The StockGuard insulators hold the tape tight, cutting down on movement within the fittings, thus avoiding wear and tear of the tape.

 This picture (1-second exposure) taken in a 65 kilometre per hour wind shows the StockGuard tape holding steady (above) and a poor quality brand tape flapping below.